No one wants the hassle of trying to drag a heavy grill to the campsite or park for a cookout.

 What we don’t like:

-- Handles Can Get Super Hot – The handles are made of plastic, so they are can heat up and give you a nasty burn if you are cooking with a lot of charcoal.
-Use bbq gloves or rag when picking up.
+- Handles Can Get Super Hot – The handle is made of plastic, so it can heat up and give you a nasty burn if you are cooking with a lot of charcoal.
+Use bbq gloves or a rag when picking up.

 - Low Grate Height – This is mostly a good thing as you can grill burgers and hotdogs fast, just be careful when filling the grill with charcoal as the cooking grates don’t have any height adjustments and your food will naturally be very close to your charcoal source.

-The Smokey Joe is great if you need a bit of extra space, but we love the simple design and square shape of the Go-Anywhere.
+The Smokey Joe and Jumbo Joe are great if you need a bit of extra space, but we love the simple design and square shape of the Go-Anywhere.

 The grill seals up nicely and keeps any ash or drippings contained during transportation.